FelixAbrahamsson/mixmatch-pytorch/README.md

 `pip install .`

 ## Instructions
-The package provides a class `mixmatch.MixmatchLoader` that functions as a normal PyTorch DataLoader, as well as a loss function that is constructed from `mixmatch.get_mixmatch_loss`.
+The package provides a class `mixmatch.MixMatchLoader` that functions as a normal PyTorch DataLoader, as well as a loss function that is constructed from `mixmatch.get_mixmatch_loss`.
 For example uses, see below.

 You must provide a data loader that functions as an iterable yielding dictionaries with keys `'features'` and `'targets'` that hold augmented (!) features and targets for the labeled dataset.
 A dataset must also be provided for the unlabeled data, that can be wrapped in a PyTorch DataLoader.
 The dataset must return dictionaries with key `'features'` that hold augmented features.